-Our review of the estimates, judgments and assumptions used in the preparation of the Q1 2021 Interim Financial Statements included consideration of actual and potential impacts of COVID-19, including with respect to, among other things: the determination of whether indicators of impairment existed for our assets and CGUs, our estimated inventory provisions and expected credit losses, customer credit, and our eligibility for COVID Subsidies recognized during Q1 2021.
-Any revisions to estimates, judgments or assumptions (due to COVID-19 or otherwise) may result in, among other things, write-downs or impairments to our assets or CGUs, and/or adjustments to the carrying amount of our accounts receivable (A/R) and/or inventories, or to the valuation of our deferred tax assets, any of which could have a material impact on our results of operations and financial condition.
-However, we determined that no significant revisions to our estimates, judgments or assumptions were required for Q1 2021 as a result of COVID-19 (or otherwise).
+Our review of the estimates, judgments and assumptions used in the preparation of our financial statements for each of Q1 2021 and Q2 2021 included consideration of actual and potential impacts of COVID-19, including with respect to, among other things: the determination of whether indicators of impairment existed for our assets and CGUs, our estimated inventory provisions and expected credit losses, customer creditworthiness, and our eligibility for COVID Subsidies recognized during such periods.
+Any revisions to estimates, judgments or assumptions (due to COVID-19 or otherwise) may result in, among other things, write-downs or impairments to our assets or CGUs, and/or adjustments to the carrying amount of our A/R and/or inventories, any of which could have a material impact on our results of operations and financial condition.
+However, we determined that no significant revisions to our estimates, judgments or assumptions were required for either Q1 2021 or Q2 2021 as a result of COVID-19 (or otherwise).
 While we continue to believe the COVID-19 pandemic to be temporary, the situation is dynamic and the impact of COVID-19 on our results of operations and financial condition, including its impact on overall customer demand, cannot be reasonably estimated at this time.
 However, we continue to believe that our long-term estimates and assumptions are appropriate.

-In addition, we determined that no triggering event occurred in Q1 2021 (or to date) that would require an interim impairment assessment of our CGUs, and no significant impairments or adjustments were identified in Q1 2021 (or to date) related to our allowance for doubtful accounts, or the recoverability and valuation of our assets and liabilities, due to COVID-19 (or otherwise).
+In addition, we determined that no triggering event occurred in Q2 2021 (or to date) that would require an interim impairment assessment of our CGUs, and no significant impairments or adjustments were identified in Q2 2021 or 1H 2021 (or to date) related to our allowance for doubtful accounts, or the recoverability and valuation of our assets and liabilities, due to COVID-19 (or otherwise).